 Canals are artificial i.e. man-made waterways i.e. they were dug out to create navigable routes for boats - in days past and particularly before the advent of the railways, an enormous amount of cargo was carried around the country on these canals.
 The longest canal in England is The Grand Union Canal which runs from Birmingham to London.
 In some cases a canal was constructed to connect with navigable rivers to create a through route - for instance the Kennet and Avon Canal has a section of canal between those two rivers and this provides a through route from The Thames at Reading to Bristol Docks.
 Feeder Arms (Engine Arms) are usually short sections of waterway which provide a water source from reservoirs to a canal i.e. they are not usually navigable.
 There are exceptions - The Wendover Arm in Buckinghamshire was originally constructed to be a Feeder Arm however was then upgraded and also used as a navigable Canal Arm for a while.

-We have several other websites which might be of interest about holiday places, touring and walks covering Cambodia, India, Myanmar, Thailand, Vietnam, Cyprus, lots of Greek Islands, The Algarve and several Canary Islands.
+We have several other websites which might be of interest about holiday places, touring and walks covering India, Cyprus and lots of Greek Islands.

-Items for England are about British Wild Flowers, English Churches.
-Additionally National Trails such as The Oxfordshire Way and The Ridgeway Trail.
+Items for England are about British Wild Flowers and National Trails such as The Oxfordshire Way and The Ridgeway Trail.

 Please visit our Resources Page